 Equipment and Gear

 - You should probably ditch your tuner.
-How else are you going to fit an extra ring modulator onto your board.
-Besides, if you have a ring modulator’s rate and LFO set high enough you don’t even need to tune.
+How else are you going to fit an extra ring modulator onto your board?
+Besides, if you have your ring modulator’s rate and LFO set high enough, you don’t even need to tune.

 - The best tones for jazz are created using a Hammer double neck through a Crate half stack with the gain cranked all the way up.
 This maneuver really gets those sweet, bell-like tones that make your melodies soar and your chords shimmer.